IPK-BIT/blast2galaxy/README.md

 ## About

-blast2galaxy is a Python package that provides a NCBI BLAST like CLI to perform BLAST searches against BLAST databases installed on Galaxy servers.
+A Python package providing a CLI and API to perform BLAST+ and DIAMOND queries against public or private Galaxy servers

 ## Documentation